wp-plugins/aasitemap/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 1.0

-A simple plugin for include sitemap
+A simple plugin for include sitemap to your wordpress website.

 == Description ==
 This is a sitemap plugin.